 Michael J. Blodnick was appointed President and Chief Executive Officer of the Company in July 1998.
 Prior to that time, he served as the Executive Vice President and Secretary of the Company since 1994 and 1993, respectively.
-Mr. Blodnick is also the Chief Executive Officer of Glacier Bank, and Executive Vice President of GBE, and serves as a director of GBW, FSB,VB and Big Sky.
-Mr. Blodnick has been employed by the Bank since 1978.
+Mr. Blodnick is also the Chief Executive Officer of Glacier Bank, and Executive Vice President of GBE, and serves as a director of Glacier Bank, GBW, FSB,VB, Big Sky and MWB.
+Mr. Blodnick has been employed by Glacier Bank since 1978.